* NTSB interviews the Asiana flight’s four pilots

 “People had injuries and some were just scared to move,” Cunningham said.
 “When we were getting the last couple of people out, I started coughing.
 The cabin started filling up with smoke.
 A black billow of smoke came rushing towards us before we were just about to get off the plane.”

-The two girls who died, Ye Mengyuan and Wang Linjia, were friends from the Jiangshan Middle School in Quzhou, located in the prosperous eastern coastal province of Zhejiang.
+The two dead girls, Ye Mengyuan and Wang Linjia, were friends from the Jiangshan Middle School in Quzhou, located in the prosperous eastern coastal province of Zhejiang.

 Ye, 16, had an easy smile, was an active member of the student council and had a passion for biology, the Beijing News reported.
 “Responsible, attentive, pretty, intelligent,” were the words written about her on a recent school report, it said.